-Biology and evolution of HIV infection.
-The human immunodeficiency virus (HIV) is a virus that attacks the immune system, the body's defense against infections.
-HIV weakens your immune system by destroying cells that are essential for fighting diseases and infections.
-Without treatment, the immune system becomes too weak.
-A chronic progressive disease called AIDS (Acquired Immunodeficiency Syndrome) then appears.
-The situation of the epidemic in the world shows only a stabilization of the number of new cases diagnosed, although undeniable efforts have been made in recent years [41].
-The complexity of HIV infection is linked to many elements that particularly involve the specific mechanism of infection [20].
-In the absence of treatment, the HIV infection goes through three successive stages corresponding to T4 cell count ranges: (i) primary infection, (ii) long phase of latency without symptoms, and (iii) AIDS [44].
-Primary infection: The risk of transmission is particularly high during this phase because of the high viral load at this stage of the infection [43, 19, 32].
-This stage is characterized by occurrence of symptoms similar to those of a cold or a mild influenza (fever, rashes, fatigue, headaches) which disappear spontaneously after few weeks [1, 43].
-Phase of latency without symptoms: Generally, HIV-positive people do not experience any particular problem at this stage for many years and can lead normal lives, although the virus is spreading insidiously in the body and permanently mistreats the immune system [1, 43].
-AIDS stage: Because of its constant solicitation, the immune system becomes weaker and weaker until it can no longer defend itself against many pathogens agent and prevent the occurrence of serious or fatal diseases [1, 43].
+corresponding to T4 cell count ranges: (i) primary infection, (ii) long phase of latency without symptoms, and (iii) AIDS [52].
+Primary infection: The risk of transmission is particularly high during this phase because of the high viral load at this stage of the infection [21, 40, 51].
+This stage is characterized by occurrence of symptoms similar to those of a cold or mild influenza (fever, rashes, fatigue, headaches) which disappear spontaneously after a few weeks [1, 51].
+Phase of latency without symptoms: Generally, HIV-positive people do not experience any particular problem at this stage for many years and can lead normal lives, although the virus is spreading insidiously in the body and permanently mistreats the immune system [1, 51].
+AIDS stage: Because of its constant solicitation, the immune system becomes weaker and weaker until it can no longer defend itself against many pathogen agents and prevent the occurrence of serious or fatal diseases [1, 51].

-Waiting time within HIV infection stages.
-Staged progression models have been proposed to investigate the transmission dynamics of HIV [31, 25, 21, 31, 29, 18, 17, 12, 45].
-Here, we go through the same direction by modeling the progression through three HIV stages described previously (which are enough for the practical interpretation of the HIV stages up to date).
+1.2.
+Waiting time within HIV infection stages

+Staged progression models have been proposed to investigate the transmission dynamics of HIV [13, 18, 19, 23, 24, 30, 35, 39].
+Here, we go through the same direction by modeling the progression through the three HIV stages described previously (which are enough for the practical interpretation of the HIV stages up to date).
 However, none of the aforementioned works deal with a continuous stage-structured model as in the context of this work.
-Indeed, here we consider the duration $a \ge 0$ spent in a given HIV stage as a continuous variable (not to be confused with the time since infection as in [35], or with agegroup such as "youths", "adults", etc).
-Further, our model formulation is well adapted for the dynamics of HIV infection without any treatment: reference values for duration of HIV stages 1 and 2 are 2.90 (range 1.23-6) and 120 (range 108-180) months respectively [19].
+Indeed, here we consider the duration $a \ge 0$ spent in a given HIV stage as a continuous variable (not to be confused with the time since infection as in [44], or with age group such as "youths", "adults", etc).
+Further, our model formulation is well adapted for the dynamics of HIV infection without any treatment: the reference values for the duration of HIV stages 1 and 2 are 2.90 (range 1.23-6) and 120 (range 108-180) months respectively [21].
 Moreover, the model proposed here is suitable for the specific mechanisms of antiretroviral therapy, ART for short, which is the use of HIV medicines to slow down the progress of the infection.
-In fact, ART help people with HIV live longer by extending the time spent in a given HIV stage [2].
+ART can help people with HIV live longer by extending the time spent in a given HIV stage [2].